Solas Web Design

 So what is SEO?

-Simply put, SEO (search engine optimization) is the practice of increasing the traffic a website gets by improving its value to the search engines.
+Simply put, SEO (search engine optimization) is the practice of increasing a website’s visibility by improving its value to the search engines.
 The more search engines value your site, the higher they will rank it, and the more traffic you will get simply because more people find your website when searching for something they want.
-That's pretty easy to understand, right?
-So, the reason you are reading this article is to find out how to improve your website so that the search engines will like it better, so that you get more traffic and win more profits.
-Once we've got that as a firm goal in our minds, we're ready to move forward.
+That’s pretty easy to understand, right?
+So, the reason you are reading this guide is to find out how to improve your website so that the search engines will understand it better, so that you get more traffic and win more profits.
+Once we’ve got that as a firm goal in our minds, we’re ready to move forward.

 How do search engines operate?